NV5466/Matrix-game./README.md

 To allow a generated npc to not be spawned within 2 nanonmeters to avoid instant combat, I use taxicab distance < 2, to maximize the game time.
 Taxicab dist = abs(y2-y1)+abs(x2-x1)
 (This does not account for any sort of diagonal distances.
-This is purely up, down, left, right.)
+This is purely up, down, left, right.).
 For example:
 a is (2,2)
 b is (5,5)